 The Board believes that a classified board of directors serves the best interests of the Company and its stockholders by promoting the continuity and stability of the Company and its business.
 By implementing a staggered election of directors, the Company can ensure that, at any given time, at least a majority of the directors will have had prior experience on the Board.
 The Board also believes that classification may enhance the Company's ability to attract and retain well-qualified individuals who are able to commit the necessary time and resources to understand the Company, its business affairs and operations.
 The continuity and quality of leadership that results from a staggered Board should, in the opinion of the Board, promote the long-term value of the Company.
 Staggered terms for directors may also moderate the pace of change in the Board by extending the time required to elect a majority of directors from one to two annual meetings of Stockholders.
-This delay is designed to reduce the vulnerability of the Company to unsolicited takeover attempts and attempts to compel the Company's restructuring or otherwise force it into an extraordinary transaction.
-The Board believes that this delay also serves the best interests of the Company and its stockholders by encouraging potential acquirors to negotiate with the Board rather than act unilaterally.
+This delay is designed to reduce the vulnerability of the Company to unsolicited takeover attempts and attempts to compel the Company and its stockholders by encouraging potential acquirors to negotiate with the Board rather than act unilaterally.
 The Board believes that under most circumstances it will be able to obtain the best terms for the Company and the stockholders if it is in a position to negotiate effectively on their behalf.